 - Homelessness: Homelessness continues to be a high need in the Prince William Area.
 While the County continues to support efforts that are seeking to end homelessness, it remains a high priority in the Area.
-These include homeless prevention activities, emergency shelters, Transitional Housing, permanent supportive housing, HMIS, homeless transportation, and homeless services. - Low-to-Moderate Income Housing: Housing for low to moderate income households is a high priority in the Area due to the number of households with housing problems. - Prince William Area that are in need of housing.
+These include homeless prevention activities, emergency shelters, Transitional Housing, permanent supportive housing, HMIS, homeless transportation, and homeless services. - Low-to-Moderate Income Housing: Housing for low to moderate income households is a high priority in the Area due to the number of households with housing problems. - Special Needs Populations: There are numerous special needs population in the Prince William Area that are in need of housing.
 These households have a variety of housing and service needs and continue to be a high priority within the Area.
 These include the elderly, persons with substance abuse problems, persons with disabilities, and victims of domestic violence.
-This also includes low-income households in need of public services such as childcare and job trainings.

-- Public Facilities and ADA Accessibility: Public Facilities, including youth and community centers, and childcare facilities, and ADA Accessibility continue to be a highly rated need in the Prince William Area. - Fair Housing: Fair Housing continues to be a high priority in the Prince William Area.
+This also includes low income households in need of public services such as childcare and job trainings. - Public Facilities and ADA Accessibility: Public Facilities, including youth and community centers, and childcare facilities, and ADA Accessibility continue to be a highly rated need in the Prince William Area. - Fair Housing: Fair Housing continues to be a high priority in the Prince William Area.